m3-labs/cofund/paper.md

 | Prop B | $40k | $28k | $200/day |
 | Prop C | $30k | $20k | $333/day |

-It remains to be specified how the target rate will be selected and updated, but a few options come to mind: (1) using ideas from exhisting mechanisms (eg, conviction voting/osmotic funding); (2) making it proportional to the consensus received (ie, a project that receives 100%-yes votes gets funded at full target rate, a project that receives 51%-yes votes at lower rate); (3) adding intermediate checkpoint from community stewards; etc.
+It remains to be specified how the target rate will be selected and updated, but a few options come to mind: (1) using ideas from exhisting mechanisms (eg, conviction voting/osmotic funding); (2) making it proportional to the consensus received (ie, a project that receives 100%-yes votes gets funded at full target rate, a project that receives 51%-yes votes at lower rate); (3) adding intermediate checkpoint perhaps with community stewards or community review; etc.

 ### Funding Mechanism